seakhtar/nsf-sbir/_timeline/step-1.md

 **Get pre-submission feedback**

 You can send an executive summary to one of our program directors to discuss your work and get feedback.
-Download our [executive summary form](#) (PDF) and return your completed form to the program director whose topic area best reflects your product’s focus.
+Complete our short [executive summary form](https://docs.google.com/a/gsa.gov/forms/d/17AgL8vPQpWzfZ9VH034oHzd_JK7-gS-MjPJNoGbKwkY/edit) — a program director will get back to you shortly.

 **STTR**